AEC’s Irlbeck combines media, farming know-how to educate communicators

 While working in sales at a local television station, Irlbeck had the idea of going back to school to get her master's degree, but was concerned about the time and cost.
 With encouragement from her family, however, Irlbeck took the leap, and it helped launched her to where she is today.

 She discovered her love of teaching future agricultural communicators while pursuing her master's degree.
-Now, as an associate professor in Tech's Department of Agricultural Education and Communications, Irlbeck is a leader both on campus and nationally in developing communications avenues through video, as well as agricultural crisis communication.
+Now, as a professor in Tech's Department of Agricultural Education and Communications, Irlbeck is a leader both on campus and nationally in developing communications avenues through video, as well as agricultural crisis communication.

 Irlbeck earned the Distinguished Young Educator Award in 2015 and, earlier this year, was awarded the 2020 Chancellor's Council Distinguished Teaching Award.
 Separately, she is the superintendent of the Texas Future Farmers of America Agricultural Communications Career Development Event, a committee member for the National FFA Agricultural Communications Career Development Event, and an officer for the Western Region American Association for Agricultural Education.